 echo json_encode($user);

-That SELECT * returns everything — including password hashes, internal flags, reset tokens, admin status fields, and whatever else is in that row.
-The frontend might only display the username and email, but every field is sitting in that API response, readable by anyone who opens their browser's developer tools.
+That SELECT * returns every column in the row — including password hashes, internal boolean flags, email verification tokens, password reset tokens, admin status, and any other fields you've added over time.
+The frontend might display only the username and email, but the entire row is sitting in the API response, fully readable to anyone who opens DevTools and looks at the network tab.

 $stmt = $db->prepare("SELECT id, username, email, created_at FROM users WHERE id = ?");